Stellar Society Lecture – part of the NC Science Festival

 Complete Calendar of NC Science Festival events held at GTCC in April 2017.
 (All GTCC NCSF events are FREE and open to anyone with an interest in science):

 - Our April Public Viewing Sessions are part of the Statewide Star Party.
 We’ll kick off the month of enhanced viewing sessions on Friday, 7 April 2017 after the Science Hall Open House (weather permitting), and continue the sessions on Fridays through the full NCSF – wrapping up after the supernova lecture on the official SWSP date, 27 April.)

-- That same evening (Friday, 7 April), there will be an evening of science and meteorite demonstrations in Science Hall on the GTCC Jamestown campus on Friday, 10 April, featuring presentations and demonstrations by NC Meteorite hunter John Sinclair and members of GTCC’s Chemistry, Geology, Physics, Biotech, and Engineering Programs.
+- That same evening (Friday, 7 April), there will be an evening of interactive science demonstrations in Science Hall on the GTCC Jamestown campus on Friday, 15 April 2016, featuring presentations and demonstrations by faculty and students in GTCC’s Chemistry, Geology, Physics, Biotech, and Engineering Programs.
 We’ll also have information available about the August 2017 solar eclipse, and will set up for solar viewing if weather permits.
-The venue opens at 6:00, and sessions will run from 6:00-8:30 p.m.
+The venue opens at 6:00, and sessions will run from 6:30-8:30 p.m.
 Science Hall is Building 24 on this campus map.
 Cline Observatory will be open for viewing after the event (weather permitting).